kokkonisd/libuimg/CONTRIBUTING.md

 - **Embedded is king.** We optimize first and foremost for embedded targets.
 In fact the priority is: bare-metal ARM > Linux ARM > macOS/Linux x86.
-- **Master is always building.** The master branch should always _at least_ build and pass all tests and memory checks.
+- **Main is always building.** The main branch should always _at least_ build and pass all tests and memory checks.
-  All of the development is done in the `dev` branch, which is merged into `master` once it is deemed stable.
+  All of the development is done in the `dev` branch, which is merged into `main` once it is deemed stable.
 - **Coverage should be ~100%.** We aim for 100% coverage; of course there are exceptions (such as safeguards for corner cases that are not easily reproducible) but we should always take care to cover as much as we can through tests.
 - **Minimalism FTW.** Libuimg isn't meant to be some huge conglomeration of every image manipulation function known to